gogy27/Ogar-GogyBot/README.md

 The bot is using steering behavior for calculating his direction.
 You can learn more about steering behavior from [this paper]
 (http://www.red3d.com/cwr/papers/1999/gdc99steer.pdf).

 More information about project and purpose of this project is available on my [website](http://vodila.webdraft.info/diplomovka/) (only Slovak version yet).
+But at the very bottom of the page you can find a screencast of the bot in action with a little of english description.

 ## Instalation
 1. Insert `gogybot` folder to `src/plugins/` folder.